MontelioneLab/AISAR/README.md

 ```
    > cd NMRdata (working at this directory)
    > python ../../scripts/runRPF.py control_RPF ../ESmodels rpfESmodels
+   need to set the RPFcommand in the runRPF.py script
    > python ../../scripts/getRPF.py rpfESmodels > rpf.sc
 ```
  - calcpLDDTscores.py: calculate <pLDDT> scores for all models, and write to file pLDDT.sc